 // SFF

-The foundation operates under a written charter, an open RFC process, and a multi-tier voting structure designed to protect neutrality, prevent capture, and reward technical contribution.
+The foundation operates under a written charter, an open RFC process, and a multi-body voting structure designed to protect public benefit, prevent capture, and reward technical contribution.

 Three coordinating bodies.
 One process.